Wednesday, February 13, 2013

 Method

-Add salt fish, pineapple, grounded ingredients and 2 cups of water into a pot.
+Add salted fish, pineapple, grounded ingredients and 2 cups of water into a pot.

-Simmer till salt fish and pineapple are half cooked.
+Simmer till salted fish and pineapple are cooked.

 1. This should awesome combo sweet pineapple and salted fish what a balance.